-ENGLISH LANGUAGE PROFICIENCY ASSESSMENT: California has transitioned from the California English Language Development Test (CELDT) to the English Language Proficiency Assessments for California (ELPAC).
+ENGLISH LANGUAGE PROFICIENCY ASSESSMENT: (5 CCR 11517.6-11519.5) California has transitioned from the California English Language Development Test (CELDT) to the English Language Proficiency Assessments for California (ELPAC).
 The ELPAC is aligned with the 2012 California English Language Development Standards.
 It consists of two separate English Language Proficiency (ELP) assessments: one for the initial identification of students as English learners and the other for the annual summative assessment to identify students' English language proficiency level and to measure their progress in learning English.

-EXCUSE FROM HEALTH, FAMILY LIFE AND SEX EDUCATION: (EC 51240 & 51550) On written request of the parent or guardian of any pupil, such pupil shall be excused from any part of instruction in health, family life education and sex education, where such instruction conflicts with the religious training and beliefs or moral convictions of the parents or guardian.
-Notification of at least 15 days prior to the commencement of instruction in sex education and venereal disease instruction is required.
+EXCUSE FROM HEALTH, FAMILY LIFE AND SEX EDUCATION: (EC 51240) On written request of the parent or guardian of any pupil, such pupil shall be excused from any part of instruction in health, family life education and sex education, where such instruction conflicts with the religious training and beliefs or moral convictions of the parents or guardian.

-GRADE REDUCTION/LOSS OF CREDIT: (EC 48205, 48980 (j)) No pupil shall have his/her grade reduced/loss of credit for any absence or absences excused pursuant to Section 48205, for missed assignments/tests that can reasonably be provided/completed.
+GRADE REDUCTION/LOSS OF CREDIT: (EC 48205, 48980 (i)) No pupil shall have his/her grade reduced/loss of credit for any absence or absences excused pursuant to Section 48205 if missed assignments/tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.